odoo/documentation/legal/terms/online.rst

 ..
 FIXME: should we really fix the price in the contract?

-The additional charge for the Upgrade, Support and Bugfix Service for custom modules developed by Odoo SA is a recurring price depending on the number of hours done to develop these custom features:
+The additional charge for the Upgrade, Support and Bugfix Service for custom modules developed by Twenty20 SA is a recurring price depending on the number of hours done to develop these custom features:
 - 4 EUR / month per hour of development in European contries
 - 5 USD / month per hour of development in other countries

-In case the modules are not developed by Odoo SA, Odoo SA reserves the right to reject an upgrade request for third-party modules under the above conditions if the quality of the source code of those modules is too low, or if these modules constitute an interface with third-party software or systems.
+In case the modules are not developed by Twenty20 SA, Twenty20 SA reserves the right to reject an upgrade request for third-party modules under the above conditions if the quality of the source code of those modules is too low, or if these modules constitute an interface with third-party software or systems.
 The upgrade of